 Conversely, BPM can rely on RPA to automate time-consuming and manual tasks such as transferring employee data to various payroll systems as part of the HR process.

 The same can be said for other scenarios where BPM and RPA go hand in hand.
-RPA relies on BPM to handle any exceptions that do not match a set of rules, require human intervention, or a decision on a transaction.
+RPA relies on BPM to handle exceptions that do not match a set of rules and require human intervention or decondensation.
 Because RPA is rule-driven, a changing environment or process can destroy the bot.
-So BPM can act as a kind of backup for it to handle all exceptions and keep it running.
+So BPM can be a backup to handle all exceptions and keep it running.

 Business Process Management informs the company about existing exceptions and changes.
 Without knowing them, enterprises are putting RPA implementation at risk.
-Even a change in the configuration of the user interface of a web application disables a bot.
+Even a difference in the configuration of the user interface of a web application turns off a bot.

 RPA can be deployed and managed by people who are not developers

-BPM is increasingly overlapping with IT, responding to organizations’ aspirations to acquire the expertise and skills needed to implement an automation strategy.
+BPM increasingly overlaps with IT, responding to organizations’ aspirations to acquire the expertise and skills needed to implement an automation strategy.
 RPA is a technology that allows you to do this without over-engaging IT professionals.
-This means that the same people who work with BPM, such as business analysts or business units, can also deal with certain processes automation.
+This means the same people who work with BPM, such as business analysts or business units, can also deal with certain process automation.

-A collaborative approach to RPA is the preferred approach, but this does not mean that CIOs will need to recruit or reallocate additional developers or other IT professionals to support automation.
+A collaborative approach to RPA is preferred, but this does not mean that CIOs will need to recruit or reallocate additional developers or other IT professionals to support automation.

 RPA bots can be customized by non-technical employees, which means less work for IT staff who are already overwhelmed by the fact that companies have moved their employees to remote work.

-These features make RPA ideal for organizations looking to quickly deploy integration and automation solutions in response to change.
+These features make RPA ideal for organizations looking to deploy integration and automation solutions in response to change quickly.

 Future predictions about using RPA and BPM

-At the macro level, automation continues to drive down costs for organizations by allowing them to invest these financial resources in more strategic areas of business.
+At the macro level, automation continues to drive down costs for organizations by allowing them to invest these financial resources in more strategic business areas.

 The technologies that govern automation are continually evolving, including RPA, workflow mechanisms, and interactions between systems.